thechampusman/eCommerce_flutter_demoAPI/README.md

 7) **CI and release notes (suggested)**
 - Add a light CI pipeline that runs `flutter analyze` and `flutter test` on each PR.
 Optionally run `flutter build` in release mode on release branches.

-_If you'd like, I can convert these notes into a short architecture.md file, produce diagrams (sequence or component), or scaffold a CI workflow.
-Which of those would help most right now?_